zulip/zulip/docs/contributing/gsod-ideas.md

-For GSoC, students who we accept generally have 5 or more pull requests merged or nearly merged (usually including at least a couple that are significant, e.g. having 100+ lines of changes or that shows you have done significant debugging).
+For GSoC, students who we accept generally have 5 or more pull requests merged or nearly merged (usually including at least a couple that are significant, e.g. having 100+ lines of changes or that shows they have done significant debugging).

 For GSoD, we hope to get a similar level of confidence about your abilities during the application process, through some combination of